awsdocs/nice-dcv-admin-guide/doc_source/setting-up-upgrading.md

 1. Ensure that there are no running NICE DCV sessions\.
 Use the `dcv list-sessions` NICE DCV command to check for any running sessions\.
 If there are running sessions, use the `dcv close session` NICE DCV command to stop them\.

 1. After you confirm that there are no running sessions, stop the NICE DCV server\.
-For more information, see [Stopping the NICE DCV Server on Linux](manage-stop.md#manage-stop-linux)\.
+For more information, see [Stopping the NICE DCV Server](manage-stop.md)\.

 1. Back up your NICE DCV server configuration\.
 Copy the `/etc/dcv/dcv.conf` file to a safe location\.